surge-synthesizer/surge-synthesizer.github.io/viruses.md

 scans are false positives.
 But we thought it useful to share information for users who ask.

 1. Surge is open source.
 You can review the entire code at https://github.com/surge-synthesizer/surge and each release has a branch and signed tag associated with it.
-For isntance, this is exactly the source that was used to build the 1.7.1 binaries: https://github.com/surge-synthesizer/surge/tree/release_1.7.1
+For instance, this is exactly the source that was used to build the 1.7.1 binaries: https://github.com/surge-synthesizer/surge/tree/release_1.7.1

 2. We do not build binaries for distribution on personal developer machines, rather we use the free Microsoft Azure Pipelines for all our